Kensuke-Hinata/frontend-widget/README.md

 # frontend-widget
-some widgets written with Backbone.
+some widgets written with Backbone.js.